 - Possession Burnout: There is a kind of body stealer that will indulge in orgies of sex, drugs and violence after possessing a human body, with the result that said body really won't last very long.

-- Room 101: The Abyss, the great chasm where Demiurge's citadel once was.
-Only Astaroth has ever been known to get in there and return, but only barely alive.
-And he refuses to speak about anything inside that place.
+- The Abyss, the great chasm where Demiurge's citadel once was.
+Only Astaroth (arguably the most powerful being in the cosmos now that the Demiurge is gone) has ever entered the Abyss and returned, and only barely alive at that.
+And he refuses to speak about the experience at all.

 - Sanity Meter: The mental balance meter.
 However, it differs from traditional sanity meter that the sanest (i.e. closest to normal human) point of the meter is 0, and going either way makes you less sane/human in one way or another: positive number indicates a tendency towards order (and stoicism), while negative number indicates a tendency towards chaos (and emotion and instinct).
 Going too far in either way makes you no longer recognisable as a human being.